 Is plant-based meat ultra-processed?

 ultra-processed plant based meat has very different health profiles from processed meat from animals. a burger superimposed over a icons of a soybean and a cow

-Many consumers are worried about ultra-processed foods and health, and plant-based meat is one of the product categories consumers most associate with being ultra-processed.
-However, nutritionally speaking, plant based meat is very different from many kinds of food in this category: unlike the majority of ‘ultra-processed’ foods it is typically a source of fibre, low in sugar and low in saturated fat.
+Many people are worried about ultra-processed foods and health, and plant-based meat is one of the product categories consumers most associate with being ultra-processed.
+However, nutritionally speaking, plant-based meat is very different from many kinds of food in this category: unlike the majority of ‘ultra-processed’ foods it is typically a source of fibre, low in sugar and low in saturated fat.
+Plant-based meat has also been associated with several health benefits in randomised controlled trials, contrary to findings about UPF as a whole.

+Is plant-based meat ultra-processed?